tnebooks/10th-science/questions/science/genetics/human.md

 ---
 choices:
-  - 22 autosomes and 1 allosome
+  - "22 autosomes and 1 allosome"
-  - 46 autosomes
+  - "46 autosomes"
-  - 46 pairs autosomes and 1 pair of allosomes.
+  - "46 pairs autosomes and 1 pair of allosomes."
 answers:
-  - 22 pairs of autosomes and 1 pair of allosomes.
+  - "22 pairs of autosomes and 1 pair of allosomes."
 ---